manidlou/nodejs-bracks-parser/README.md

 [![travis build][travis-image]][travis-url] [![npm version][npm-image]][npm-url] [![npm downloads][downloads-image]][downloads-url]

 ####Important Announcement
 As of version 5.0.0, [bracks-cli](https://github.com/mawni/bracks-cli) is embedded in the heart of `bracks-parser`.
-As a result, [bracks-cli](https://github.com/mawni/bracks-cli) is deprecated and is not available as a separate module anymore.
+As a result, [bracks-cli](https://github.com/mawni/bracks-cli) is deprecated and is not available as a separate module anymore because it wasn't necessary for it to be existed as a seperate module.
+Furthermore, it is mostly for the convenience of users and also in order to keep it as concise as possible while still maintaining practicality, speed, efficiency, and reliability.
 So, basically by installing one module, the `bracks-parser`, users have access to both styles of usage, it is only the matter of installing it locally or globally.
-The reason for that is mostly for the convenience of users and also in order to keep it as concise as possible while still maintaining practicality, speed, efficiency, and reliability.

 #####Introduction
 `bracks` (short for brackets) is an alternative and relatively faster way of writing [html](https://www.w3.org/TR/html5) and [ejs](https://github.com/mde/ejs) without any need to use `<`, `>` for identifying elements.